peridot-php/webdriver-manager/README.md

 ###A note on starting Selenium in the background

 WebDriver Manager does nothing to validate the background process started ok, but it provides the means to do so.
-If Selenium or a driver becomes corrupted, you can try something like this:
+If you want to check that Selenium started in the background ok, you might try something like this:

 ```php
 $process = $manager->start(true); //start in background